kokkos/kokkos-comm/docs/api/core.rst

 .. cpp:struct:: KokkosComm::DefaultCommMode

-  Default mode aliases ``Standard`` mode, but lets users override the behavior of operations at compile-time using the ``KOKKOSCOMM_FORCE_SYNCHRONOUS_MODE`` pre-processor definition.
-This forces ``Synchronous`` mode for all "default-mode" operations, which can be useful for debugging purposes, e.g., asserting that the communication scheme is correct.
+  The default mode is aliased as ``Standard`` but lets users override the behavior of operations at compile-time using the ``KOKKOSCOMM_FORCE_SYNCHRONOUS_MODE`` pre-processor definition.
+The latter forces ``Synchronous`` mode for all "default-mode" operations, which can be helpful for debugging purposes, e.g., asserting that the communication scheme is correct.

 Requests